r3sult/odan.github.io/_posts/2019-09-21-slim4-compiling-assets-with-webpack.md

 ### Loading Bootstrap with Webpack

-Bootstrap 4 is based jQuery.
+Bootstrap 4 uses jQuery and Popper.js for JavaScript components (like modals, tooltips, popovers etc).
 You have to [setup jQuery for Webpack](#loading-jquery-with-webpack) first.

 To install Bootstrap, run: